RiturajKulshresth/RiturajKulshresth/README.md

 - 👋 Hi, I’m @RiturajKulshresth
-- 👀 I’m Operating systems and OpenSource Dev
+- 👀 I’m inteerested in Operating systems and OpenSource
 - 🌱 I’m currently learning MERN, Rust
 - 💞️ I’m looking to collaborate on something new
 - 📫 How to reach me: riturajkulshresth@gmail.com